a0w3b/openrouter-streamlit-chat/README.md

 - Docker Compose

 Prerequisites
-- Docker Desktop on Windows
+- Docker CLI or Docker Desktop on Windows
 - OpenRouter API key

 Build the image (no .env required)